github-baron/FloatingMeasure/README.md

 ## Installation

 The project can be compiled under Linux (CMake) and Windows (CMake / Visual Studio 2017).
-The corresponding build result can be found in the project directory "build/CMake" (for CMake) and "build/VS" (for Visual Studio).
+The corresponding build result can be found in the project directory <a href="build/CMake"> build/CMake </a> (for CMake) and <a href="build/VS"> build/VS </a> (for Visual Studio).
 Distribute the corresponding "include" and "lib" directories to your favorite installation directory.

 ## API Reference